 Roasting breadfruit is a traditional Caribbean method to prepare this juicy and nutritional ground provision.
 Almost found in anyone’s yard around Barbados, Breadfruit trees are one of nature’s healthiest natural starches.
 Rich in dietary fiber, it is considered to be a “cholesterol controller”.
 When these gems are fully ripened, their “meaty” flesh resembles a creamy yellow colour on the inside, and the texture is soft to touch.
 As a lover of breadfruit, I naturally had to venture to 2 of the most popular roasted breadfruit businesses on the island, Roast Barbados 246 and Yelluh Meat.
+Both are delicious!

 The staff at Yelluh Meat were really accommodating and allowed me to take some great up close shots of the breadfruit preparation process.
 They cut up the breadfruit inside the bowl first, before adding the butter and the toppings.

 The breadfruit was flavoured with garlic butter and topped off with pickled pigtails.
 The pigtails were tasty and plentiful, they do not shy away when it come to portions!
 I was pleasantly surprised.
 The garlic butter was light and added an additional smoothness to the texture of the breadfruit.

 Filled to the brim with pulled pork!
 This breadfruit was also flavoured with Yelluh Meat’s garlic butter, adding even more zest to de sweet, sweet pork!
 I recommend trying the mello kreme as your base instead of the garlic butter, for extra creaminess!
 More information can be found here on their website:Yelluh Meat’s Website

 Roast Barbados 246